yingqichao/fnd-bootstrap/README.md

 ## Bootstrapping Your Own Representations for Fake News Detection

+If you like this repo, don't forget to give a star, and if possible cite my AAAI 2023 paper.
+Many thanks!

 This repo is built upon ["Masked Autoencoders: A PyTorch Implementation"](https://github.com/facebookresearch/mae)

 * Data Preparation.
 You need to prepare the data using the scripts in ./data_prepare.
 We only support Weibo/Weibo-21/GossipCop so far, and the data should be downloaded exactly from the following sources.
 Weibo/Weibo-21: send email to Dr [Qiong Nan](nanqiong19z<nanqiong19z@ict.ac.cn).
 GossipCop: send email to the original authors of GossipCop (say sorry to Dr Singhal for my previous wrong direction and the caused confusion and borthering).
 They will kindly help (according to our experience)